 As caffeine and other stimulants cannot overcome the effects of severe sleep deprivation, and those hours can't be recovered, there are natural and delicious alternatives that can help to regulate brain chemistry so that you can finally get some rest.

-Among passion fruit's varied medicinal properties and benefits, its harmane content is believed to trigger the release of gamma-aminobutyric acid (GABA), an amino acid that acts as a neurotransmitter in the central nervous system, inducing a state of tranquility and relaxation that leads to a good night of sleep.
-Drinking some passion fruit juice may help you finally get that much-needed rest.
+Among passion fruit's varied medicinal properties and benefits, its beta-carboline alkaloids are believed to trigger the release of gamma-aminobutyric acid (GABA), an amino acid that acts as a neurotransmitter in the central nervous system, inducing a state of tranquility and relaxation that leads to a good night of sleep.1 Drinking some passion fruit juice or tea may help you finally get that much-needed rest.

-According to some studies, the antioxidants and serotonin contained in kiwi may have some positive influence on brain chemistry, improving sleep onset, duration, and quality in people who suffer from sleep disorders.
-Consuming a couple of kiwis at night during a span of four weeks has been shown to help reduce sleep disorders.
+According to some studies, the antioxidants and serotonin contained in the kiwi fruit may have some positive influence on brain chemistry, improving sleep onset, duration, and quality in people who suffer from sleep disorders.2 Consuming a couple of kiwis at night during a span of four weeks has been shown to help reduce sleep disorders.

 The human body is typically in a state of alertness during the day and goes into a resting cycle during the night.
 The amount of sleep you need depends on many variables, but generally, seven to eight hours a night seems to be enough for most adults; less than that can cause sleep deprivation.
 Whatever the reason that keeps you awake, there is always a natural way to regain that necessary balance.
 Give it a try and have a good night!